Yohanna Ibrahim

-Mor Yohanna Ibrahim (يوحنا إبراهيم) also Gregorios Yohanna Ibrahim (ܓܪܝܓܘܪܝܘܣ ܐܒܪܗܡ ܝܘܚܢܢ; romanized: Griḡoryos Abrohom Yohannon) and John Ibrahim, born August 18, 1948, is the former Syriac Orthodox archbishop of Aleppo.
+Mor Yohanna Ibrahim (يوحنا إبراهيم), also known as Gregorios Yohanna Ibrahim (ܓܪܝܓܘܪܝܘܣ ܐܒܪܗܡ ܝܘܚܢܢ) and John Ibrahim, born August 18, 1948, is the Syrian-American former Syriac Orthodox archbishop of Aleppo.
 He was kidnapped on April 22, 2013, along with Paul Yazigi, the Greek Orthodox metropolitan of Aleppo.

 Life

 Yohanna Ibrahim was born August 18, 1948, in Qamishli, Syria to devout and faithful parents: Ibrahim Ibrahim and Fahima Qumi.
 He is the eldest and has five brothers and three sisters.
 He began his early education in Syriac schools, attending the Al-Hurriya Primary School and the Al-Nahda Syriac Secondary School.
 In 1962, he enrolled in the St. Ephrem Theological Seminary in Zahle, Lebanon, graduating in 1967 with a diploma in theology and philosophy.
-That same year, the Patriarchate appointed him secretary of the Archdiocese of Mosul, a position he held until 1973.
+That same year, the patriarchate appointed him secretary of the Archdiocese of Mosul, a position he held until 1973.
 During this period, he also taught religion at the Mar Toma and Orthodox schools, served on the local ecumenical committee, which produced a unified Christian catechism series for all denominations; he authored two volumes in this series and participated in the founding of the journal Between the Rivers, which continues to be published in Iraq.

-On 26 July 1973, in the Church of Al-ʿAtshana in Bikfaya, he was ordained monk by the late Patriarch Mor Ignatius Jacob III.
+On 26 July 1973, in the Church of ʿAtshana in Bikfaya, he was ordained monk by the late Patriarch Mor Ignatius Jacob III.
 That same year, he received a scholarship to study at the Pontifical Oriental Institute in Rome, where he specialized in Eastern ecclesiastical sciences and Eastern canon law.
 He earned a master's degree in history with highest honors, presenting a thesis entitled The City of Raqqa in Syria and the Famous Monastery of Mor Zakka There, and also obtained a bachelor's degree in Eastern canon law with a "very good" grade, with a thesis entitled The Election of Bishops According to the Letters of Severus of Antioch.

 On 15 February 1976, Patriarch Jacob III ordained him to the priesthood in St. George's Cathedral in Damascus.
 He was then appointed Patriarchal Vicar in Sweden and Patriarchal Visitor to Europe (1976–1977), during which he ministered to Assyrian refugees and migrants in the Netherlands, visited communities across Europe, and founded the first Syriac Orthodox Church in Europe (St. John the Evangelist in Hengelo, Netherlands) consecrated by the Patriarch on 5 June 1977.
-In September 1977, he became director of the St. Ephrem Theological Seminary in ʿAtshaneh, reviving it after its closure during the Lebanese Civil War.
+In September 1977, he became director of the St. Ephrem Theological Seminary in ʿAtshana, reviving it after its closure during the Lebanese Civil War.

 In late 1978, he was canonically elected Metropolitan of Aleppo, and on 4 March 1979, was consecrated at St. Ephrem's Cathedral by Patriarch Jacob III, with six bishops, the Papal Nuncio to Syria, and various church leaders present.
 From 1985 to 1987, he pursued doctoral studies at the University of Birmingham, UK, completing his PhD dissertation Christian Arabs in Mesopotamia before Islam.